KYC IN BLOCKCHAIN PROJECTS TO VERIFY THE IDENTITY OF CUSTOMERS 2

 • Bank card verification

-In general, the procedure «Know your client» – is a concept that came from the banking and exchange sphere, the world of finance.
-This means that any company dealing with funds of private persons must establish the identity of the counterparty, establish his identity before the financial transaction.
+Generally speaking, the procedure “Know your client” – is a concept came from the banking and exchange sphere, the world of finance.
+That means every company operating with funds of the private persons must identify the counterparty, establish his identity before the financial transaction.

-As we have already mentioned, financial institutions conduct checks on clients whose funds they manipulate: local laws on combating fraud and money laundering may require this, «On combating legalization (laundering) of proceeds of crime and financing of terrorism».
+As we have already mentioned, financial institutions carry out checks of clients whose funds they manage: local laws on combating fraud and money laundering may require this, «On combating legalization (laundering) of proceeds of crime and financing of terrorism».
 In addition, the CVS procedure in ISOC provides a number of additional opportunities for the organization conducting the CVS and makes it more reliable in the eyes of regulators.

 Identification answers the following questions:

-• Who brings the money to the project.
+• Who brings in money to the project.

-For ICO, KYC is a verification procedure for tokens buyers and/or members of the development team conducted by the platform that has launched ICO or using third-party services.
+For ICO, KYC is a procedure of verification of tokens buyers and/or members of the development team executed by the platform that has launched ICO or using third-party services.

 Who should implement KYC, AML and crypto sanctions in the sphere